KratosMultiphysics/Kratos/INSTALL.md

 Path to boost root directory.

-It is also possible to change the default locations

 ## Adding Applications

 In order to add an application you can use the provided macro (`add_app [PATH]` for Linux, `CALL :add_app [PATH]` for Win) along with the route folder of the application that you want to compile.
 Several examples are provided in the configuration files.